 ARCC is working to combine the efforts and facilities of projects and organisations within the Eastern Cape of South Africa to maximise their impact for the protection and conservation of rhino.
-Current figures show that on average more than two rhino are killed per day by poachers in SA, with figures for the Eastern Cape rising dramatically so far this year compared to last.
+Current figures show that on average one rhino is killed per day by poachers in SA, with figures for the Eastern Cape rising dramatically so far this year compared to last.
 The strategy is to secure a rhino stronghold in the Eastern Cape through the implementation and co-ordination of ARCC’s projects.

 HOW WE ARE HELPING